cwise24/snopsy/docs/module1/7_Repository.rst

 ===========

-Create directories to server as our local repository
+Create directories to serve as our local repository

  * mkdir ansible_roles
  * mkdir ansible_lab